-- 1. All horizontal piping must slope upward from the furnace with a minimum slope of 1/4 inch per foot of horizontal vent so that condensate drains back toward the furnace. - 2.
-All horizontal runs must be supported at least every 4 feet.
+- All horizontal piping must slope upward with a minimum slope of 1⁄4 inch per foot of horizontal vent so that condensate drains back toward the furnace. - All horizontal runs must be supported at least every 4 feet.
 No sags or dips are permitted. - 3.
 IMPORTANT: Do not common vent with any other appliance.
 Do not install in the same chase or chimney with a metal or high temperature plastic pipe from another gas or fuel-burning appliance unless the required minimum clearances to combustibles are maintained between the plastic pipe and other pipes.
-For Canada PVC, CPVC and polypropylene can be used as long as they conform with ULCS-636C requirements. - All vent installed through unconditioned spaces where below-freezing temperatures are expected must be insulated with an approved insulating material.
-Materials such as Armaflex or Rubatex insulation may also be used as long as there is no heat tape applied to the vent pipe.
+For Canada PVC, CPVC and polypropylene can be used as long as they conform with ULCS-636C requirements. - 4.
+All vent installed through unconditioned spaces where below-freezing temperatures are expected should be insulated with with an approved insulating material such as Armaflex or Rubatex insulation may also be used as long as there is no heat tape applied to the vent pipe.
 For horizontal runs where water may collect, wrap the vent pipe with self-regulating 3 watt or 6 watt heat tape.
 The heat tape must be U.L. listed and installed per the manufacturer's instructions.
-NOTE: Never cover heat tape with insulation.
+NOTE: Never cover heat tape with insulation. - 5.
+The minimum vent pipe length is 5 feet [1.5m]. - IMPORTANT: No part of the combustion air and/or vent pipes may be installed underground.